mcardenas3/mcardenas3/README.md

 # Hi, I´m Marcelo 👋
-University student in my fi/h semester.
-I am known for being collabora<ve, leader, social and dedicated to my tasks.
-I have compu<ng skills, seek solu<ons to problems, and learn new concepts.
+University student in my fifth semester.
+I am known for being collaborative, leader, social and dedicated to my tasks.
+I have computing skills, seek solutions to problems, and learn new concepts.
 I aim to expand my knowledge through internships, courses, and experiences.

 ## Skills 🎯
 ### Soft Skills